edgeopspro/mesh/README.md

     ],
     "/demo": [      <------  routing entry "demo" ("demo" is just a name - not a keyword, you can use any other names instead)
       [],           <------  pre process operators - none selected
-      [ "test" ],   <------  process operators - only one processor selected with tag "test" []            <------  post process operators - none selected
+      [ "test" ],   <------  process operators - all processors with tag "test" will be used []            <------  post process operators - none selected
     ]
   }